 The Miro Web SDK and REST APIs don't yet support all board items.
 Unsupported items are grouped under a generic item type called unsupported items.

 We're planning to gradually support them in future releases.

-At the moment it's not possible to create, delete, or update the contents of these items programmatically.
+Currently, it's not possible to create these items or update their contents programmatically.